 ITP stands for immune (sometimes idiopathic, meaning an unknown cause) thrombocytopenia purpura.

 ITP occurs in four out of 100,000 children and the peak age is between 2- to 5-years-old.
 It occurs in boys and girls at the same rate.
-The vast majority of children with ITP does not experience any serious complications and recover fully.
+The vast majority of children with ITP do not experience any serious complications and recover fully.

 About 85% of children who get ITP will recover within six months.
 We call this acute ITP.
 The other 15% of children will have the disorder longer and are classified as having chronic ITP.